vala-lang/vala-docs/docs/developer-guides/bindings.md

 Check out the [contents](#contents) of the guide to learn how.

-## How to use VAPI files that aren't distributed with projects
+## How to use VAPI files that aren't distributed with packages

-When `.vapi` aren't distributed for a package you want to use, you can download or write your own `.vapi` file and compile your program with it by using the `--vapidir` option in `valac`.
+When `.vapi` aren't distributed with a package you want to use, you can download or write your own `.vapi` file and compile your program with it by using the `--vapidir` option in `valac`.

 For example: